zirth66/pdftovoice/README.md

 - The application works best with PDFs that have properly formatted text
 - Very large PDF files may take longer to process
-- There is a character limit for the Google Text-to-Speech API (approximately 5000 characters per request)
+- Edge TTS requires an active internet connection
-- The app doesn't handle scanned PDFs that don't have searchable text
+- Vercel's free tier has a timeout limit for serverless functions (60 seconds maximum)

 ## License